thoni56/dokuwiki2wikijs/README.md

 - run the script with the path to a dokuwiki page as the argument
 - get the converted page on the stdout

-# Upcoming
+# Wanted features

-- Remove unnecessary tags (like from extensions)
+- Remove unnecessary tags (like from extensions) and/or convert others (`<sortable>` is done, `<wrap>` would be cool...)
 - Convert to "one sentence per line" convention where possible
-- Flag wrong internal links (pandoc can only correctly convert internal links if the double square brackets contain an existing page path, if it is to the "titel" of a page the link will be broken)
+- Flag wrong internal links since pandoc can only correctly convert internal links if the double square brackets contain an existing page path, if it is to the "titel" of a page the link will be broken.
+Don't know how to fix them...
 - Make un-mangling of filenames an option

 # Notes

-At one point we tried to build upon [dokuwiki2git](https://github.com/hoxu/dokuwiki2git) since Wiki.js has an option to use git as a backing store.
+- At one point we tried to build upon [dokuwiki2git](https://github.com/hoxu/dokuwiki2git) since Wiki.js has an option to use git as a backing store.
 However it turned out that it would just import the latest version of every page anyway.
-Neither did it use the user info from the commits, all pages will be created by whoever does the import.
+Neither did it use the user info from the commits, all pages will be created by whoever does the import anyway.
 There was just no benefits over a simple file storage.
 So we went back to just handling the current version of the pages.

-Dokuwiki have multiple ways to find the page for a folder
+- Dokuwiki have multiple ways to find the page for a folder

     - page with the same name as the folder ('folder.txt' in the same directory as 'folder')
     - 'start.txt' in the folder ('folder/start.txt')
     - page with the same name as the folder _in the folder_ ('folder/folder.txt')

     We were thinking about automatically fixing this in the script.
-But there might actually be conflicts here, so we decided on manually adjusting the original structure so that all the occurences used a consistent, and also the (upcoming) Wiki.js, way, namely 'folder.txt' parallel to 'folder'.
+But there might actually be conflicts here, so we decided on manually adjust the original structure so that all the occurences used a consistent, and also the (upcoming) Wiki.js, way, namely 'folder.txt' parallel to 'folder'.

+- Page titles with just numbers don't work.
+We decided to fix this at the source too.